flaccagora/Briscola/README.md

 > python3 ./examples/run_rl_finale.py --log_dir="experiments/briscola_dqn_final/"

-### Play against Agent
+### Play against a trained Agent with a GUI interface

-Default play against dqn agent, change code if you want to play against a different checkpoint.
+- Download model checkpoint from https://huggingface.co/paolvz/briscola_dqn (best checkpoint is the only_round folder)
+- Put the checkpoint_dqn.pt-475000 in briscola/experiments/only_round or only_game
+- Run this command in briscola folder:

-> python3 ./examples/human/briscola_human.py --opp_hand_visible="True"
+> python3 ./examples/human/briscola_human.py --opp_hand_visible="True" --checkpoint_path="./experiments/**path_to_your_checkpoint**"

 ### Test
 To test different rewards in training phase substitute the files in `Different_Rewards` folder with those in `rlcard/env/Briscola` (game.py)  and `rlcard/utils` (utils.py).
-Finally, launch the command `pip install .`.
+Finally, launch the command `pip install .`

 ## Our code
-this repo is  a fork of the official RLCards repo, we modified the following files:
+This repo is  a fork of the official RLCards repo, we modified the following files:
 - `examples/run_rl_finale.py`
 - `rlcard/env/Briscola/briscola.py`
 - `rlcard/env/Briscola` folder